Commencement Ceremony FAQs

 How can I get pictures?
 Back to Top

-How do we recess out of the ballroom?
+How do we recess out of the arena?
 Back to Top

-Students will follow the faculty out of the Key Ballroom.
-The student marshal will direct you by row to stand, leave your row and leave the ballroom in a double line.
-Undergraduates and graduate students will form two lines and march out side-by-side.
+Students will follow the faculty out of the arena.
+The Student Marshal will direct you by row to stand, leave your row and leave the arena in a double line.
+Undergraduates and graduate students will form two lines and march out side-by-side

 How do we get our diplomas?
 Back to Top